9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 deficiencies start to show.

-For example, if we create a new monad transformer `FooT` and want to follow the same pattern as `mtl`, we\'ll have it implement a type class `MonadFoo`.
-If we really want to integrate it cleanly into the `mtl`, we\'ll have to provide instances for each of the dozen or so `mtl` type classes.
+For example, if we create a new monad transformer `FooT` and want to follow the same pattern as `mtl`, we'll have it implement a type class `MonadFoo`.
+If we really want to integrate it cleanly into the `mtl`, we'll have to provide instances for each of the dozen or so `mtl` type classes.

-On top of that, we\'ll have to declare instances of `MonadFoo` for each of the `mtl` transformers.
+On top of that, we'll have to declare instances of `MonadFoo` for each of the `mtl` transformers.
 Most of those instances will be almost identical, and quite dull to write.
 If we want to keep integrating new monad transformers into the `mtl` framework, the number of moving parts